rust-lang/rust/README.md

 default nightly` (or `rustup default nightly-YYYY-MM-DD`) to globally make `nightly` the default toolchain.

-Now you can run your project in miri:
+Now you can run your project in Miri:

 1. Run `cargo clean` to eliminate any cached dependencies.
 Miri needs your dependencies to be compiled the right way, that would not happen if they have